 This big idea is still in very early stages of planning.
 As a part of the planning phase, we have been focused on defining the project’s conceptual design.
-The next step is for it to be considered for prioritization as a part of an upcoming citywide effort that will identify the full universe of major transit investments that we need to provide a world class transit system.
+The next step is for it to be considered for prioritization as a part of a citywide effort called ConnectSF that will identify the full universe of major transit investments that we need to provide a world class transit system.

 No upcoming meetings have been posted

 Look at Muni Metro during the commute and you see the packed train cars.
 What if we told you there is already extra capacity in the system to move thousands more people, we just need to unlock it?

 That’s what the Muni Subway Expansion does.